Friendlyscout1/gottem/README.md

-# Resent
+# MightyClient

-Resent is the best eaglercraft pvp client.
+MightyClient is the best eaglercraft pvp client.
 With a wide variety of both mods and texture packs, this client will become your new main in no time.
-Resent has updates **extremely** often.
+MightyClient has updates **extremely** often.
 Want proof? check out my contribution (hours of sleep lost) graph.

 ## Features